Lsverry/NoteOrganizer/README.md

     ```

 ### Test Coverage
 - Models: Verification of the Note model creation.
 - Views: Verification of CRUD operations and search functionality for notes.
-- Authentication: Verification of user registration, login, and protected access
+- Authentication: Verification of user registration, login, and protected access.

 ## Deployment

 ### Heroku
 - The App live link is:
 - The project was deployed to Heroku using the following steps.